Gotlandsleden - Bikepacking an island in the sun

 An island that earns its reputation for light

 Gotland has a reputation in Sweden as the holiday island, the place where Stockholmers go in summer to eat lamb, drink rosé, and see other Stockholmers.
-We were not here for that, though we would end up doing most of it anyway.
+We were not here for that but to discover the island on two wheels.

 “The road north out of Visby follows the coast so closely you can hear the Baltic before you see it — a low, continuous sound, like a city in the distance that never arrives.”